 We exchanged the horrible Enterprise Car Hire Doblo for a light blue Volkswagon Golf and somehow managed to get all the gear into it, and then I drove it through the night at a hundred miles an hour across Belgium and through Germany to Frankfurt.
 That sounds much too heroic – in truth we stopped of in the Belgian town of Hasselt and got a room in an Ibis hotel and in the morning it was full of adenoidal Belgian athletes wearing sandals with socks.
 We strolled around Hasselt and found a coffee place that did a great espresso.
 The we carried on to Frankfurt.

-The hotel was too hot, the pillows we lage but completely flat and the TV didn't work.
+The Frankfurt hotel was too hot, the pillows were large but completely flat and the TV didn't work.
 For the first time in my life I found myself wanting to throw a TV out of a hotel window but I didn't.
 By five o'clock in the morning I wanted to throw myself out of the hotel window.
-The only thing stopping me, I later told Amy, was that I was hungry because we hadn't eaten very well the day before and I didn't want to miss breakfast.
-The early morning sun was streaming in through thin, cheap-hotel curtains.
+The only thing stopping me was that I was hungry because we hadn't eaten very well the day before and I didn't want to miss breakfast.
+The early morning sun was streaming in through thin, cheap hotel curtains.
 'At least it's a nice day,' she said.
 No it isn't' I replied, 'it'll never be a nice day again until we leave this disgusting hotel,' I have never felt so middle-aged.

 Things improved and we spent another three nights there.
 We changed rooms and that seemed to help – I think something sinister must have happened in the first room, a murder or something.

 We arrived at the festival site equipped with tubes of acrylic paint, cheap brushes and a lot of cardboard donated by my daughter Luci's mother.
 I think we were all enjoying the middle England notion that the Krauts might not have cardboard.